How to Mass Change old URLs in Website Database after Migration

 The WP Migrate DB is a proven and robust plugin that can search and replace data inside serialized data.
 The plugin is installed on the original site.
 Once you run a search and replace on URL string and web root, a new database dump is exported.
 You then need to import this into the new URL hosted database.

-URL Replace and Serialized Data
+URL Replace and Serialized Data for changing old urls in database

 A simple search and replace for changing old URLs in the database works most of the time.
 However, a very common issue seen these days is the presence of Serialized data in databases.
 Serialized data is an array of PHP data encrypted with the actual URL.
 If you do a search and replace to change the old URLs in the database, you can cause problems with data serialization.
 The issue is that the URL is changed and serialized data is no longer visible.
 In such cases, you need to use “serialize-data sensitive” tools to search and replace the old URLs.
 Let us look at some of the recommended tools and plugins available that can handle serialized data and do a search and replace of site URLs.